 Spinoff spoke with series creator, and voice of Mordecai, JG Quintel about the show and today’s release of the 16-episode Regular Show: Party Pack DVD.
 He shares why the oddball characters helped make the show, his thoughts on the series’ surreal sensibilities, his love for antiquated ’80s technology and why partying in a central concern of Regular Show now and forever.

 SPINOFF: Regular Show has certainly grown a lot over its time on Cartoon Network and from its origins in one of your student films.
-Initially, you were animating real people with the animals and ghosts and talking gumball machines more as fantasy players.
-Was it embracing the more surreal cartoon characters as leads that helped build the show’s sensibilities?
+Initially, you were animating real people with animals and ghosts and talking gumball machines more as fantasy players.
+Did embracing the more surreal cartoon characters help build the show’s sensibilities?

 JG Quintel: It was a little bit of a natural progression.
 The student films were just serving that purpose where the stories were really simple, and I never thought they were going to repeat.
 It was just, “This one is about a guy with a lollypop head” or “This one is about two guys working at a gas station.”
 When I finally got Regular Show and decided to use all those guys in it, I ended up making them the main characters, and they all just happened to be the weirder guys.
 Mordecai was a blue jay, and Pops was a lollypop man, and Benson was a gumball machine.
 Then I added a couple of characters like Skips the yeti and Rigby the raccoon.